Avrpatel/Fintech-Case-Studies/README.md

 # Prognosis

 Webull has a bright outlook.
 They are currently a a private company but have the option to go public to raise further capital.
-With the evolution of the cypto space they will havemore opportunities to branch out if they so choose.
+With the evolution of the cypto space they will have more opportunities to branch out if they so choose.